jiheek/CS7641/README.md

 # CS7641 - HW1 Supervised Learning

-1. Download the "Data" folder and two jupyter notebooks (HW1 - Airline Data.ipynb, HW1 - Hotel Data.ipynb)
+1. Download the "Data" folder and two jupyter notebooks (HW1 - Airline Data.ipynb, HW1 - Hotel Data.ipynb) in the same directory
-2. Open a jupyter notebook and run the codes
+2. Open a jupyter notebook
+3. Run the cell in the order

 To run the code, you will need the following packages in addition to Python 3 and jupyter: